sparkstartconsulting/IBKR-API-Rust/README.md

     // Upon connecting, TWS will send the next valid order ID which will cause the wrapper callback method
     // next_valid_id to be called, which will start sending tests requests to TWS (see the
-    // start_requests function inn TestWrapper which is called by next_valid_id app.lock().unwrap().connect("127.0.0.1", 7497, 0);
+    // start_requests function in TestWrapper which is called by next_valid_id app.lock().unwrap().connect("127.0.0.1", 7497, 0);

     thread::sleep(Duration::new(18600, 0));